Jack Ashworth

-He previously played for St Helens in the Super League, and has spent time on loan from Saints at the Rochdale Hornets in the Championship 1, and the Sheffield Eagles and the Leigh Centurions in the Betfred Championship.
+He previously played for St Helens and Huddersfield Giants in the Super League, and has spent time on loan from Saints at the Rochdale Hornets in the Championship 1, and the Sheffield Eagles and the Leigh Centurions in the Betfred Championship.

 Background

-Ashworth was born in Rochdale, Greater Manchester, England.
-In October 2020 Ashworth appeared in court, where he pled guilty to accusations of punching and damaging a dry wall at his girlfriend's house on Christmas Day 2018.
-He was also accused of stealing £100 from a Christmas card, to which charge he pled not guilty.
-Following this court appearance he was remanded on bail, with a trial to follow at Burnley Magistrates' Court in February 2021.
+Jack Ashworth was born in Rochdale, Greater Manchester, England, On Monday 3rd July 1995.

 Education

 Jack Ashworth attended St Cuthbert's RC Business and Enterprise College in Rochdale from 2006 until 2011.
 He then went on to do a sports course at Hopwood Hall College Middleton.

 Career

 St Helens

 Ashworth made his Saints début on 6 April 2015 in a Super League match against Hull F.C.

 During 2015, Ashworth also played for Rochdale Hornets in the Championship on Dual registration.

 In the 2016 season, Ashworth played an outstanding game against Warrington, and made a Man of the Match performance against Hull F.C.

 Ashworth joined up with the Sheffield Eagles on Dual registration on 31 January 2018.
 This is ahead of their first league match against Dewsbury.

 He played in the 2019 Challenge Cup Final defeat by Warrington at Wembley Stadium.

 He played in the 2019 Super League Grand Final victory over Salford at Old Trafford.